 \subsubsection{The Optical Luminosity as a Function of Redshift}

-In Fig. \ref{MBz}, we plot the absolute magnitude $\MB$ of all Type I and Type II GRBs in our sample over the redshift of the GRBs.
+In Figure \ref{MBz}, we plot the absolute magnitude $\MB$ of all Type I and Type II GRBs in our sample over the redshift of the GRBs.
 There is clearly a ``zone of avoidance'' in the lower right corner.
-If we plot the constant observer frame luminosity $C-5log(D_L)/log(10)$ (with the normalization constant $C=1.5$ in this case), shown as a dashed line, it becomes clear that this effect is due to the optical detector threshold, in this case the limiting magnitude that the telescopes used for observations can reach.
-This is similar to the detector threshold bias in high energy observations \citep{ButlerBAT}.
+If we plot the constant observer frame luminosity $C-5log(D_L)/log(10)$ (with the normalization constant $C=2.5$ in this case), shown as a dashed line, it becomes clear that this effect is due to the optical detector threshold, in this case the limiting magnitude that the telescopes used for observations can reach.
+This is similar to the detector threshold bias in high-energy observations \citep{ButlerBAT}.
 Another point, different from detector thresholds, is how much effort is (can be) actually invested into obtaining deep observations.
-GRB 050509B is a good example, being the first well-localized Type I GRB, it triggered an unprecedented observing campaign, yielding very deep early limits (Fig. \ref{Bigfig1}).
+GRB 050509B is a good example, being the first well-localized Type I GRB, it triggered an unprecedented observing campaign, yielding very deep early limits (Figure \ref{Bigfig1ULSec}).
+Sometimes even luck plays a role, for example, the extremely deep detection and upper limits of GRB 080503 at early times were mostly due to exceptional seeing during the observations \citep{Perley080503}, the same is true for GRB 090515 \citep{Rowlinson090515}.
 Another strong bias in the case of Type II GRB afterglows comes from the sample selection criteria, especially the need for a spectroscopic redshift, which favors afterglows that are bright in the observer frame (K06, Paper I).